Revisiting Few-Shot Learning from a Causal Perspective: Experimental Results

-As indicated by \textbf{Eq. (\ref{final})}, hyper-parameter $\beta$ controls the trade-off between representations from CLIP backbone and BLIP backbone.
-Therefore, as $\beta$ becomes larger, our model tends to depend more on information provided by CLIP backbone and less otherwise. $\beta$ is varied from 0.3 to 0.9 and $\alpha$ is set to 100.
-As the bottom row of Table \ref{hyper} shows, our model performs best when $\beta$ is a moderate value 0.6.
-This implies that the CLIP backbone and BLIP backbone contribute approximately equally to the final prediction.
+As \textbf{Eq. (\ref{final})} shows, we can control the influence of CLIP backbone and BLIP backbone by changing the value of hyper-parameter $\beta$.
+If $\beta$ is a larger value, more information is depended by our model from the CLIP backbone.

+We perform grid search and $\alpha$ is varied from 1 to 10000 and $\beta$ is from 0.1 to 0.9.
+As Table \ref{grid} shows, our model performs best when $\alpha$ is a moderate value 100.
+This implies that we should strike a good balance between new knowledge from few-shot tasks and prior knowledge from the pre-trained model. our model performs best when $\beta$ is a moderate value 0.5.
+This indicates that the CLIP backbone and the BLIP backbone contribute approximately equally to the final prediction.
+We choose $\alpha = 100$ and $\beta = 0.5$ as our setting after grid search.

-\subsubsection{Analysis of Different Intermediate Predictions.}
+\subsubsection{Analysis of Different Intermediate Predictions}

-We further study the effect of each intermediate prediction on the final prediction w.r.t. \textbf{Eq. (\ref{final})}.
+We further conduct ablation study to explore the effect of each intermediate prediction on the final prediction w.r.t. \textbf{Eq. (\ref{final})} for Ensemble Method.
 We use a tick ``$\checked$'' to indicate that we adopt the intermediate prediction for the final prediction.
-Here we set $\alpha$ to 100 and $\beta$ to 0.6 if they appear as the coefficient for the final prediction.
+Here we set $\alpha$ to 100 and $\beta$ to 0.5 if they appear as the coefficient for the final prediction.
 Note that during fine-tuning we only update the representations ${\textbf{F}}_{train}$ in \textbf{Eq. (\ref{update})} if possible.
 Prediction $p_1$ alone is essentially the same as Matching Networks while few parameters can be updated, prediction $p_2$ alone represents Zero-shot CLIP, and prediction $p_3$ alone represents Zero-shot BLIP. $p_1$ with $p_2$ represents Tip-Adapter-F under our hyper-parameter setting. $p_1$ along with $p_2$ and $p_3$ represents our proposed method.
 As Table \ref{intermediate} shows, prediction from diverse representations is always better than that from a single representation, which strongly demonstrates the necessity for considering the diversity of representations.